Ian McDonald (Guyanese writer): Literary activities

+For his literary work, McDonald was elected a Fellow of the Royal Society of Literature in 1970 and received the Golden Arrow of Achievement Guyana National Award in 1986.
+In 1997, he received an honorary Doctor of Letters from the University of the West Indies, and in 2013, he received the Theatre Guild of Guyana Lifetime Achievement Award.

+Fiction

-His novel The Humming-Bird Tree was first published by Heinemann in 1969, when it won the Winifred Holtby Memorial Prize from the Royal Society of Literature for best regional novel.
+McDonald's novel The Humming-Bird Tree was first published by Heinemann in 1969, when it won the Winifred Holtby Memorial Prize (now known as the Ondaatje Prize) from the Royal Society of Literature for best regional novel.
 It was re-issued as a paperback in the Heinemann Caribbean Writers series in 1974, and has been widely used as a textbook in schools in the region and abroad.
 The BBC made a film of The Humming-Bird Tree for broadcast at Christmas 1992, and in the same year Heinemann re-issued the novel in a new edition.
-In 2006 Macmillan published a new edition of The Humming-Bird Tree.
+In 2006, Macmillan published a new edition of The Humming-Bird Tree.